muratk3n/thirdwave/en/README.md

 off...
 But, how cld the guy know what?
 Does he deal with this particular nationality daily?
 Know anyone from there?

-Another didn't know how rainbow work...
+Another didn't know how rainbows work...
 Big deal.

 Democracy doesn't need book-smart citizens.
 As long as they can tell whether they are better or worse off compared to 2/4/6 yrs ago, they